No Cause for Concern

-No Cause for Concern is the first studio album by Vice Squad.
+No Cause for Concern is the debut studio album by Vice Squad.
 It was originally released in 1981 by Zonophone, a division of EMI.
 Although it wasn't released by Riot City Records the band decided to use the Riot City name as it was a label they founded.
 It was later re-released by Dojo with two bonus tracks and Captain Oi! with the same two bonus tracks and six more tracks.